 Like many aspects of our day-to-day operations, COVID-19 has had an impact on how and when we release new lots in all our communities.
 A number of factors are involved, including permits, construction materials, labour availability and the number of homes already under construction in any given community.
 Considering all these factors, we release a limited number of lots along with current home pricing every few weeks in most of our communities.
 Interested homebuyers who have registered online are always the first to know via email.

 All Cardel home prices in Ottawa include applicable sales taxes, and we are legally required to include, collect and remit taxes to government authorities.
 This is the case with all new home builders in the Province of Ontario.

 If you are purchasing the property for investment, or you are considered a foreign buyer, the purchase would be subject to the full HST amount in addition to the purchase price.
 All home purchases will be subject to a land transfer tax at the time of closing.
 A lawyer or accountant is the best person to consult with for these particulars and any other circumstances.

 You do not need a real estate agent to buy a new home from Cardel.
-If you are working with a real estate agent, you are welcome to consult with them and invite them to appointments, but we do not currently offer a co-broke or commission program.
+If you are working with a real estate agent, you are welcome to consult with them and invite them to appointments.

 Many of our floorplans include options that are popular with new home buyers, including adding bedrooms, additional windows and more.
 As a production builder, we do not typically offer options beyond those identified on individual floorplan plans.